-Textile Standards & Legislation is the result of a partnership between MCL News & Media – the leading media platform for the textile supply chain – and the European Outdoor Group, which with over 100 brand and retail members, undertakes a number of innovative projects for the benefit of the whole European outdoor industry.
+Textile Standards & Legislation is the result of a partnership between MCL News & Media – the publisher of Ecotextile News – and the European Outdoor Group, which with over 100 brand and retail members, undertakes a number of innovative environmental projects for the benefit of the whole European outdoor industry.

-If you want your business to comply with the relevant social and environmental issues, need to minimise risk in your supply chain, avoid reputable damage to your brand, or have decided to source your products in a more responsible manner – then you’ve come to the right place.
+For the latest printed edition of this reference tool we teamed up with partners The Cascale and the Texpertise Network from Messe Frankfurt to bring readers a 128-page booklet.
+If you want your business to comply with the relevant social and environmental issues, need to minimise risk in your supply chain, avoid reputable damage to your brand, or have decided to source your products more responsibly – then you’ve come to the right place.

 AA1000 are a set of three free to use standards that have been developed to improve the accountability, reporting and overall sustainability performance of an...